dhiway/cord-agent-app-v1/README.md

 For example, the #MARK Studio (https://studio.dhiway.com) is one of the extended version of this agent, which has evolved to provide more APIs and is hosted as multi-user SaaS project.
 To achieve it, studio project has implemented authentication logic, and many other integrations.
 This Agent project is a base to extend CORD interaction with any other application.

+### NOTEs

+To resolve did:elem, tried "@transmute/lds-ecdsa-secp256k1-2019" package, but not very successful.
+Otherwise, VC-js should work